aajb99/aajb99.github.io/_posts/2023-10-10-seaborn-tutorial.md

 ```
 <img src="{{site.url}}/{{site.baseurl}}/assets/images/strpplot1.png" alt="" style="width:500px;"/>

-The only necessary parameters for stripplot() are
+The only necessary parameters for most basic plots including stripplot() are
 1. Your x variable, which is typically your categorical data if y is denoted as the response.
 2. Your y variable, which is the other variable in the analysis (typically the quantitative variable).
 3. Lastly, the data of focus.
 This dataset should carry both variables.